Texas college football is limiting stadium capacity, mandating masks and testing athletes. Here’s what you need to know. | Fort Worth Business Press

 But UT’s Board of Regents has called for further rolling back the limit to only 25% of stadium capacity.
 Del Conte has said all season ticket holders will be guaranteed a seat even with limited capacity, presumably reducing student seating.

-At Texas Tech University, officials are also looking at capping stadium capacity at 25%.
-That would mean about 15,000 fans would be allowed into Jones AT&T Stadium, which has a listed capacity of 60,454 seats.
+At Texas Tech University, officials are capping stadium capacity at 25%.
+Around 15,000 fans will be allowed into Jones AT&T Stadium, which has a listed capacity of 60,454 seats.
 Associate Athletics Director Robert Giovannetti previously said around 3,000 seats will be reserved for student seating.
 Last year, about 13,400 seats were for students.

 Texas A&M University’s Kyle Field has the capacity for nearly 110,000 fans.
 In a media briefing last week, Athletics Director Ross Bjork said he expects up to 55,000 fans could attend any given game this season with the new capacity rules.